 Marie-Louise Gay has written and illustrated this humorous and endearing tale as an ode to the imagination and determination of children, who create their own worlds out of the little things in life.

-Marie-Louise Gay is a world-renowned author and illustrator of children’s books.
-She has won many prestigious awards, including two Governor General’s awards, the Elizabeth Mrazik-Cleaver Award, the Vicky Metcalf Award and the Marilyn Baillie Picture Book Award.
-She has also been nominated for the Astrid Lindgren Memorial Award and the Hans Christian Andersen Award.
-Her books have been translated into more than fifteen languages and are loved by children all over the world.
-She lives in Montreal.
+Marie-Louise Gay is an internationally acclaimed author and illustrator of children’s books.
+She has won two Governor General’s Literary Awards, the Elizabeth Mrazik-Cleaver Canadian Picture Book Award, the Vicky Metcalf Award for Children’s Literature and the Marilyn Baillie Picture Book Award.
+She has also been nominated for the prestigious Astrid Lindgren Memorial Award and the Hans Christian Andersen Award.
+Marie-Louise’s very popular Stella and Sam series has been translated into more than fifteen languages and is loved by children all over the world.
+Her recent books include Mustafa and Fern and Horn.
+She lives in Montreal. marielouisegay.com

-"Imaginative and adventurous children will identify with Roslyn in this simple, fun story."
-School Library Journal, STARRED REVIEW
+"Imaginative and adventurous children will identify with Roslyn in this simple, fun story." — School Library Journal, STARRED REVIEW

 " ...readers will find much to relish in the illustrations.
-Roslyn Rutabaga is one darned determined and adorable bunny."
-Kirkus Reviews, STARRED REVIEW
+Roslyn Rutabaga is one darned determined and adorable bunny." — Kirkus Reviews, STARRED REVIEW

 "Gay's trademark breezy humour runs through this delightful book, and the heroine's infectious enthusiasm will have readers cheering." — Quill & Quire, STARRED REVIEW

 - Commended CCBC Best Books for Kids & Teens, Starred Selection, 2011